Brian Bellows: Playing career

 Bellows played junior hockey in the Ontario Hockey League with the Kitchener Rangers.
-During this time, he was featured in Sports Illustrated, which described him as the hottest prospect since Wayne Gretzky.In his two seasons with Kitchener, he captained the team to two consecutive Ontario Hockey League championships and two Memorial Cup finals, winning the trophy on their second attempt, 7-4 vs the Sherbrooke Beavers.
+During this time, he was featured in Sports Illustrated, which described him as the hottest prospect since Wayne Gretzky.
+In his two seasons with Kitchener, he captained the team to two consecutive Ontario Hockey League championships and two Memorial Cup finals, winning the trophy on their second attempt, 7-4 vs the Sherbrooke Beavers.

 Bellows was drafted second overall by the Minnesota North Stars, who had acquired the draft pick in a trade with Detroit with the purpose of having a shot at Bellows.
-North Stars GM Lou Nanne sent Don Murdoch, Greg Smith, and a first round pick (Murray Craven) to the Wings in exchange for what later turned out to be the second overall draft pick.
+North Stars GM Lou Nanne sent Don Murdoch, Greg Smith, and a first-round pick (Murray Craven) to the Wings in exchange for what later turned out to be the second overall draft pick.
 Bellows was often compared to Gretzky, which led to a tough rookie season.
-The pressure of such comparisons caused criticisms when he did not live up to them.
+The pressure of such comparisons caused criticism when he did not live up to them.
 Bellows improved greatly in the second half of the season and finished with 35 goals.
 In the playoffs that year, Bellows scored 9 points (5 goals, 4 assists) in 9 games.

 Bellows played 10 seasons with the North Stars and was popular in Minnesota for his charity work, as well as his goal-scoring.
 He had a North Star record 342 goals in 753 games, peaking with 55 goals in 1989–90.
-In 1990–91, Bellows scored 29 points in the post-season to become the North Stars career playoff point leader, and took the North Stars to the Stanley Cup finals where they fell to the Pittsburgh Penguins.
+In 1990–91, Bellows scored 29 points in the post-season to become the North Stars' career playoff point leader and took the North Stars to the Stanley Cup finals where they fell to the Pittsburgh Penguins.